expo/router/docs/docs/guides/hosting.md

 The current behavior of web is to export as a single-page application or (SPA).
 This means you need to redirect incoming URL requests on the server to the root `index.html` file.

+Use `npx expo export --platform web` to export the static bundle into the `./dist` folder.

 ## Netlify

 Create a `./public/_redirects` (`./web/_redirects` with Expo Webpack) file and add the following: